-The Bankruptcy Abuse Prevention and Consumer Protection Act is the the main piece of legislation the sets the process when you file for personal bankruptcy.
+The Bankruptcy Abuse Prevention and Consumer Protection Act is the main piece of legislation the sets the process when you file for personal bankruptcy.
 Set in 2005, it overhauled the personal filing process in order to prevent abuse.
-There was controversy at the time, which has continued through throughout the recession and recovery.
+There was controversy at the time, which has continued throughout the recession and recovery.

 Fact: Hurricane Katrina led the Justice Dept. to provide means test exemptions for disaster victims.

 But like it or hate it, BAPCPA is the law that determines how you’re bankruptcy filing will move forward.
 So it’s important to understand it if you plan on filing soon or think you may need to file in the future.
 With that in mind, the information below breaks down the BAPCPA in a way that’s easy to understand without all of the legal jargon.